The best Mac mouse in 2023 for MacBook, Mac Mini, Mac Studio, or iMac

 (Image credit: Logitech)

-The best Mac mouse will have a smooth flow, be nice and responsive, lightweight, and last a long time on a single charge.
+The best Mac mouse won't cost you much, but it'll make using your Mac signficantly easier and will stop you getting pains in your hands and wrist.
+It'll have a smooth flow, be nice and responsive, lightweight, and last a long time on a single charge.
 And, while this might surprise you, it probably won't be made by Apple.

-Meanwhile, if you haven't bought a Mac yet, then our guides to the best iMac and best MacBooks will help you make the right choice.
-And to complete your Apple kit, see our roundups of the best Mac keyboards, the best Mac webcam, and the best iPads too.
+Meanwhile, if you haven't bought a Mac yet, then our guides to the best iMac and best MacBooks will see you right.
+And to complete your kit, see our roundups of the best Mac keyboards, the best Mac webcam, and the best iPads

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.